oclipa/reactjs-cheat-sheet/README.md

 **call()**

-`call()` is a function that allows another function to be passed to the middleware for execution.
+`call()` is a function that allows another function or generator to be passed to the middleware for execution.

 An example might be:

 `call(doQuery, url)`

 This returns an object with the form `{ CALL: {fn: doQuery, args: [url]}}` to the middleware.
-The middleware then evaluates the function.
+The middleware then invokes the function and evaluate the result.
+The subsequent behaviour depends upn the result:
+* If the result is a generator function, the parent generator will be suspended until the child generator completes.
+The parent will then resume with the value returned by the child.
+* If the result is a normal function that returns a promise, the parent generator will be suspended until the promise is settled.
+The parent will then resume with the value resolved by the promise.
+* If the result is neither a generator nor a promise, the result will be immediately returned and the parent generator will resume.

 For comparison, yielding the function (`yield doQuery(url)`) will cause `doQuery()` to be evaluated *first*, with the *result* being returned to the middleware.